codeborne/klite/slf4j/README.md

 # klite-slf4j

-As many Java libraries already depend on slf4j-api instead of the built-in System.Logger, including this dependency will redirect System.Logger to slf4j and use slf4j-simple.jar for actual lightweight logging to System.out.
+As many Java libraries already depend on slf4j-api instead of the built-in System.Logger, including this dependency will redirect System.Logger to slf4j and use a simple implementation for actual lightweight logging to System.out.

-See the default [simplelogger.properties](src/simplelogger.properties) for defaults and how to customize logging format.
+The following Config properties are supported:
+* `LOGGER_LEVEL=INFO` - to set the default logger level
+* `LOGGER.logger.name=DEBUG` - to set some logger to another level

+If you want to redefine the logging format, define `META-INF/services/org.slf4j.ILoggerFactory` file in your application according to JVM ServiceLoader rules.
+Then extend [KliteLogger](src/KliteLogger.kt) and override the `log` method.

 When deploying as a 12-factor app, this is all you need - logging to standard out.